 The legality or fairness of elections is not challenged by parties nor candidates.
 Despite the acute political conflict with respect to the causes and management of the crisis, the conduct of electoral procedures in Greece is reliable.
-Indeed, the two parliamentary elections which took place in Greece in January and September 2015 were smoothly organized and, in budgetary terms, cost much less than previous national elections (the first cost approximately €50 million and the second around €35 million).
+Indeed, the three parliamentary elections that took place in Greece in January and September 2015 and July 2019 were smoothly organized, and in budgetary terms, cost much less than previous national elections.